PRESS DIGEST - Wall Street Journal - June 16

-June 16 The following are the top stories in the Wall Street Journal.
+June 16 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - Nestlé SA put its U.S. confectionery business up for sale, looking to shed its Butterfinger and Crunch candy bars as it grapples with how to cater to U.S. consumers' increasing demand for healthy snacks. on.wsj.com/2rC2Cpy